Sinity/intercept-bounce/README.md

     *Find device links in `/dev/input/by-id/` or use `udevadm info` on your `/dev/input/eventX` device.*

+    > More examples and up-to-date usage can be found in the README or at [https://github.com/sinity/intercept-bounce](https://github.com/sinity/intercept-bounce).

 ## How it Works

 ### Debouncing Logic